What exactly is an

 When should you elect S Corp status?

-Generally, the S Corp election starts making sense when your business is netting $80,000 to $100,000 per year.
+Generally, the S Corp election starts making sense when your business is netting $50,000 or more per year.
 Below that threshold, the administrative costs of running an S Corp (payroll processing fees, separate corporate tax return filing fees) often outweigh the tax savings.

 Ready to see if an S Corp is right for you?